 Egg candling is when we shine a bright light into an egg to see inside it.
 During incubation, candling an egg allows you to see the developing embryo inside the shell and provides a way to remove non-viable eggs.

-Commercially, candling enables egg packers to remove eggs with hairline cracks, blood-spots, or other undesirable contents.
+Commercially, this enables egg packers to remove eggs with hairline cracks, blood-spots, or other undesirable contents.

 The term ‘egg candling’ comes from the past before electric light bulbs when people used candles for light.
 Poultry breeders would place a candle inside a wooden box and cut a hole big enough to allow light to shine through the egg but small enough to stop the egg from falling into the box.